Klipper has several compelling features:

 - Klipper uses an "iterative solver" to calculate precise step times from simple kinematic equations.
 This makes porting Klipper to new types of robots easier and it keeps timing precise even with complex kinematics (no "line segmentation" is needed).

 - Portable code.
-Klipper works on ARM, AVR, and PRU based micro-controllers.
+Klipper works on ARM, AVR, PRU, and other micro-controllers.
 Existing "reprap" style printers can run Klipper without hardware modification - just add a Raspberry Pi.
 Klipper's internal code layout makes it easier to support other micro-controller architectures as well.

 - Simpler code.
 Klipper uses a very high level language (Python) for most code.
 The kinematics algorithms, the G-code parsing, the heating and thermistor algorithms, etc. are all written in Python.
 This makes it easier to develop new functionality.